Rookies Tatis Jr., Quantrill lead Padres over Rockies 7-1

+Green said he knew Tatis was OK when he took some aggressive swings in his final at-bat, when he struck out swinging.

+“I had a feeling he was going to be OK,” Green said.

-SAN DIEGO (AP) — Fernando Tatis Jr. hit a two-run double to extend his hitting streak to a career-best 13 games and fellow rookie Cal Quantrill pitched seven strong innings to lead the San Diego Padres to a 7-1 victory against the staggering Colorado Rockies in a matchup of the two worst teams in the NL West on Friday night.
+Tatis hit a two-run double to extend his hitting streak to a career-best 13 games and fellow rookie Cal Quantrill pitched seven strong innings.
+Yet another rookie, Josh Naylor, had a pinch-hit, three-run homer.

+Tatis is aggressive on the basepaths.
+He broke his left thumb sliding headfirst in the minors last season.

+“Anytime he slides you hold your breath for a second,” Quantrill said.
+“But it’s part of his game and he has to continue doing it because it’s what makes him so dynamic.
+But yeah, you better believe the entire bench was concerned, like, ‘Get up, get up quick, we need you.’ “

 Quantrill (5-3) held the Rockies to five hits in a seven scoreless innings, the longest he’s gone in 11 big league starts.
 He struck out five and walked none.